fnarkas/JordglobeWeb/ROADMAP.md

 - [x] Removed mergedTubeBorders (and all tube border code, borderData loading)
 - [x] Paths within paths are lakes - cutouts in geometry (similar to enclave handling)
 - [x] Fix mesh generation of Russia (using CDT triangulation with Steiner points)
+- [x] Fix missing Switzerland/Germany border (reduced MIN_SEGMENT_LENGTH from 3 to 2, increased EPSILON from 0.0001 to 0.002 for data inconsistencies)
+- [x] Add collision detection of pin and countries in 2D space using grid-based spatial index (CountryPicker)
+- [x] Create a callback for when a country is selected (setCountrySelectedCallback API)
+- [x] Country selection behavior: Show country name label on selection (CountrySelectionBehavior)
+- [x] Country selection behavior: Animate altitude increase on selection